 "We took the approach that we needed to step up and invest in putting on the virtual event for each and every member at this time, without the possible barrier of paying," said Mark Cooper, IACC CEO.
 "V-Connect went from $950 in registration per person, to free for every staff member in the membership organization.
-It is a massive undertaking given the importance of association conference revenue for running the business, but at the same time 2020 is our chance to do something special."
+It was a massive undertaking given the importance of association conference revenue for running the business, but at the same time we believe 2020 is our chance to do something special."

 It is inspiring how many people will donate their registration funds back to the organization if given the chance.
 In addition to IACC, one of the Talley Management Group clients also saw success with this method.